morbrian/CarND-Behavioral-Cloning-P3/README.md

 steering angles, and significantly more straight steering angles than appropriate for the track.

 We were able to acquire two alternative datasets, one provided by [Udacity][udacity] and another provided by a student on the course Slack channel.
-Together, these provided nearly 130,000 images which a wide variety of steering angles more appropriate for the track than what we could manually generate.
+Together, these provided nearly 130,000 images with a wide variety of steering angles more appropriate for the track than what we could manually generate.

 Training on this new data helped the vehicle drive straight into the lake.